sophiacofone/valorant_omnic/win_loss/win_loss.md

 ##### Top 20 important features combined: Attack
 <img src="dtree_csv_feature_results/feat_vis_attack_5.png" alt="" width="400"/>

 Similar to the analysis above, we see deaths/not dying/health as the best thing to focus on.
-However, we do see credits, elims, ability use, movement, and ammo.
+However, we do see credits.

 ##### Metrics: Defend, tuned, no pruning
 | Metric         | Result   |